A law firm website can be a fascinating subject with firms taking a multitude of different approaches.

-As well as providing content on your website which is related to your services, i.e. we do this and we do that, provide content which educates your audience.
+As well as providing content on your website which is related to your services, i.e. we do this and we do that, provide content to educate your audience.
 You obviously aren’t going to teach them the law but we all know that an informed client is a much better client to work with than one who just asks question after question or is simply suspicious that everything you do is just a cynical ploy to add hours on the job.

 Try to develop a theme for your content and build out from there.
 Make it educational and offer value.
-The concept of ‘paying it forward’ is very prevalent in inbound marketing as you will want to provide value to prospective clients by giving them educational content which addresses whatever stage of the buyer’s journey they are at.
+The concept of ‘paying it forward’ is very relevant in inbound marketing as you will want to provide value to prospective clients by giving them educational content which addresses whatever stage of the buyer’s journey they are at.

 Build a content engine

-As you have probably figured out by now, having lots and lots of high-quality content on your aw firm website is essential for generating leads, unfortunately however this isn’t just a one-off exercise to add a few blogs to your website and you’re done.
+As you have probably figured out by now, having lots and lots of high-quality content on your website is essential for generating leads, unfortunately however this isn’t just a one-off exercise to add a few blogs to your website and you’re done.
 If it was only that easy!
 Unfortunately to make your content work you will need to commit to producing content on a regular basis.

 So how busy is your content engine going to be?

 - twice a month